RuhlMirko/RuhlMirko/README.md

 making another small commit to keep the streak going, today I ahave a very busy day.
 So i really dont have the time to code anything meaningful

 mini update

+emergency commit to keep the streak going. today I overslept and woke up too late